1g4-mirror/pv/docs/pv.1.md

 "**\--height**", "**\--average-rate-window**", and "**\--remote**" must be integers with no suffix.

+When "**\--sparse**" is in effect and output is being written to a file, that file may look like it has stopped growing if inspected with **ls**(1) while null bytes are being written, even though **pv** still reports progress.
+This is because of the way sparse output is achieved, and the file will be the correct size when the transfer ends.

 # REPORTING BUGS

 Please report bugs or feature requests via the issue tracker linked from